Skip to main content

 The future of AI in business isn't about finding a smarter model; it's about building a smarter system around the model.
 It requires shifting focus from the headline accuracy metrics to the boring, critical work of governance and reliability.

 For the mid-market COO, the takeaway is simple - do not trust the benchmark.
 Trust the architecture you build around it.
 Ensure your agents are governed, your logic is observable, and your data remains sovereign.
-Only then can you turn the chaos of potential failure into the certainty of operational success.
+Only then can you build the reliable operations automation infrastructure that transforms AI potential into consistent business outcomes.